 The idea of an 'atomic age' is as old as atomic science.
 In 1901 Fredrick Soddy and Ernest Rutherford discovered that radioactivity was part of the process by which atoms changed from one kind to another and involved the release of energy.
-Soon Soddy was writing in popular magazines that radioactivity was a potentially "inexhaustible" source of energy, that atomic science meant "the future would bear... little relation to the past," and offering a vision of an atomic future where it would be possible to "transform a desert continent, thaw the frozen poles, and make the whole earth one smiling Garden of Eden."2 Soddy, along with other scientists and commentators, also talked of how atomic energy could possibly be used in weapons to wage war, and this soon became the stuff of science fiction in the hands of writers such as H.G.
-Wells, whose novel, The World Set Free, was dedicated to Soddy and described 'atomic bombs,' the idea of a "chain reaction," and the effects of an atomic war.3
+Soon Soddy was writing in popular magazines that radioactivity was a potentially 'inexhaustible' source of energy, that atomic science meant 'the future would bear . . . little relation to the past,' and offering a vision of an atomic future where it would be possible to 'transform' a desert continent, thaw the frozen poles, and make the whole earth one smiling Garden of Eden.'2 Soddy, along with other scientists and commentators, also talked of how atomic energy could possibly be used in weapons to wage war, and this soon became the stuff of science fiction in the hands of writers such as H.G.
+Wells, whose novel, The World Set Free, was dedicated to Soddy and described 'atomic bombs', the idea of a 'chain reaction', and the effects of an atomic war.3

-The future hurtled closer with the 1939 discovery of atomic fission, the process that underlay radioactivity, and as one historian of the nuclear age has observed "journalists and scientists everywhere were caught up in the excitement" and there were countless "awestruck stories" of what might be possible.
+The future hurtled closer with the 1939 discovery of atomic fission, the process that underlay radioactivity, and as one historian of the nuclear age has observed, 'journalists and scientists everywhere were caught up in the excitement' and there were countless 'awestruck stories' of what might be possible.
 Part of this future became all too real when in 1945 United States built the first atomic bombs and used them to destroy the Japanese cities of Hiroshima and Nagasaki.
 The U.S. soon deployed its new weapons to confront the Soviet Union in a divided Europe, and in 1949 the Soviet Union tested its first atomic bomb.
-The Korean War broke out in June 1950, and on the first day of that war U.S. leaders privately discussed the use of nuclear weapons; in subsequent months the question was raised repeatedly in the press, with President Truman inciting international uproar by announcing in November that "there has always been active consideration of its use."4

-The development of nuclear weapons proceeded at a furious pace.
-Britain became the third nuclear armed state when it conducted its first nuclear test in 1952.
-That same year, the United States developed and tested the hydrogen bomb, with a yield many hundreds of times that of the bombs that had destroyed Hiroshima and Nagasaki, and the Soviets tested theirs a year later.
-By 1953 the United States had over 1000 nuclear weapons, roughly ten times as many as the Soviet Union, and by 1955 both had twice that number.5 As ever larger bombs were tested year after year, it became hard to ignore the importance of nuclear weapons and the threat of nuclear war.
+The Korean War broke out in June 1950, and on the first day of that war U.S. leaders privately discussed the use of nuclear weapons; in subsequent months the question was raised repeatedly in the press, with President Truman inciting international uproar by announcing in November that, 'there has always been active consideration of its use.'4 developed and tested the hydrogen bomb, with a yield many hundreds of times that of the bombs that had destroyed Hiroshima and Nagasaki, and the Soviets tested theirs a year later.
+By 1953 the United States had over one thousand nuclear weapons, roughly ten times as many as the Soviet Union, and by 1955 both had twice that number.5 As ever larger bombs were tested year after year, it became hard to ignore the importance of nuclear weapons and the threat of nuclear war.